Case: Backup VM to external hard drive

 3 simple steps to backup multiple ESXi VMs to external hard drive

-1. Bind Device: Access to AOMEI Cyber Backup web client, navigate to Source Device > VMware ESXi > + Add VMware ESXi to add a host.
+1. Bind Device: Access to AOMEI Cyber Backup web client, navigate to Source Device > VMware > + Add VMware Device to add vCenter or Standalone ESXi host as the source device.
 And then click … > Bind Device.

 2. Create Backup Task: Navigate to Backup Task > + Create New Task, and set Task Name, Backup Type, Device, Target, Schedule according to your needs.

-- Device: using AOMEI Cyber Backup you can backup multiple, or even all VMs on the host at once.
+- Device: using AOMEI Cyber Backup you can backup multiple VMs on the host.